Lemonade Server Spec

 GET /api/v1/models

-Returns a list of key models available on the server in an OpenAI-compatible format.
-We also expanded each model object with the checkpoint
+Returns a list of models available on the server in an OpenAI-compatible format.
+Each model object includes extended fields like checkpoint, recipe, size, downloaded, and labels.

 Parameters